 If you have a disability, illness, medical or mental health condition and would like support or assistance to complete your TAFE or University studies at CQUniversity, the Inclusion and Accessibility service can assist you.
 The Inclusion and Accessibility service aims to minimise barriers and encourage participation in education and training by all students.
 Reasonable adjustments including exam accommodations and provision of learning materials in alternative formats can be implemented to assist students who have registered with the Inclusion and Accessibility service.

-Disability Advisers provide confidential assistance and support to prospective and current CQUniversity students.
+Disability Advisors provide confidential assistance and support to prospective and current CQUniversity students.

 - can assist with course selection, enrolment procedures and general information